Price Heterogeneity as a Source of Heterogeneous Demand: Introduction

-Secondly, even when consumers face the same prices, they may still (mis)perceive the same prices differently, leading to different demand behavior.
-Price misperception could occur because consumers are inattentive to prices (\cite{chetty2009salience}, \cite{gabaix2014sparsity}, \cite{matvejka2015rigid}) or because they over- or under-estimate their usage of a prepaid good or service (\cite{dellavigna2006paying}).
-A related phenomenon is that the demand for a product could be affected by its `reference price' (see \cite{koszegi2006model}, \cite{heidhues2008competition}, \cite{gennaioli2013salience}).
-Thus, the same price can be perceived as high or low depending on the reference price and the variation in reference prices across consumers leads to heterogenous demand behavior.\footnote{\linespread{1.1} \selectfont There is also a large literature in marketing on reference-price purchasing, e.g., see Monroe (1973), Winer (1986), and Mazumdar, Raj, and Sinha (2005).}
+Secondly, even when consumers face the same prices, they may still (mis)perceive prices differently, leading to different demand behavior. {\bf Price misperception} could occur because of {\em inattention to prices} (\cite{chetty2009salience}, \cite{gabaix2014sparsity}, \cite{matvejka2015rigid}) or because consumers over- or under-estimate their usage of a prepaid good or service (\cite{dellavigna2006paying}).
+A related phenomenon is that the demand for a product could be affected by its {\em reference price} (see \cite{koszegi2006model}, \cite{heidhues2008competition}, \cite{gennaioli2013salience}), with the same price being perceived as high or low depending on the reference price.
+The variation in reference prices across consumers then leads to heterogeneous demand behavior.\footnote{\linespread{1.1} \selectfont There is a large literature in marketing on reference-price purchasing.
+See \cite{mazumdar2005reference} for a survey.}

-In order to investigate the testable implications of price heterogeneity, we assume that the analyst observes the expenditure allocations (across $K$ goods) of $N$ consumers at different price indices.
-Formally, a data set with $T$ observations and can be represented by
+In our formal analysis, we assume that the analyst has information on the expenditure allocations (across $K$ goods) of $N$ consumers at different price indices.
+Formally, a data set with $T$ observations can be represented by